r-lyeh-archived/sand/README.md

 sand
 ====

-- Sand is a lightweight and simple time framework written in C++11.
+- Sand is a lightweight and simple time library written in C++11.
 - Sand supports Unix stamps, hires timers, calendars, locales and tweening.
 - Tiny.
 One header and one source file.
 - Cross-platform.
 Builds on Windows/Linux/MacosX.
 Compiles on g++/clang/msvc.